CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/15-translation.md

 ### Review

-In this lab, you have completed:
+In this exercise, you have completed the following tasks:
 - Created a Translator resource
 - Explored Translator service